kkanandkarn/EduZenix-Backend/README.md

 # EduZenix-Backend
-A Complete ERP solution for Univeristy, College and other Educational Organisations.
+A Complete ERP solution for Univeristy, College and other Educational Institutions.